EcoGym: Evaluating LLMs for Long-Horizon Plan-and-Execute in Interactive Economies: Implementation Details on Memory

 \section{Implementation Details on Memory}

-Memory systems \citep{zhang2025memevolve,wang2025mem} enhance LLMs with more flexible and effective management for context, which have great potential for benefiting long-horizon plan-and-execute tasks.
+In long-horizon economic simulations and complex decision-making tasks, transformer-based Large Language Models are constrained by fixed context windows, frequently exhibiting attention decay and numerical instability.
+Drawing inspiration from dual process theory in cognitive psychology and the Atkinson-Shiffrin memory model, we introduce the unified hybrid explicit memory architecture.
 Inheriting the foundational design philosophy of Vending environment, this architecture structures memory functions into complementary modules to enhance both numerical precision and semantic coherence over extended reasoning horizons.
 At its core lies a centralized memory manager, a metacognitive controller responsible for information routing, conflict resolution, and retrieval scheduling.
 We formalize the agent's memory space $\mathcal{M}$ as the cartesian product of three orthogonal subspaces: $\mathcal{M} \coloneqq \mathcal{M}_{\text{work}} \times \mathcal{M}_{\text{sym}} \times \mathcal{M}_{\text{epi}}$.

 The architecture coordinates three distinct memory subsystems.
 First, \textit{Working Memory} ($\mathcal{M}_{\text{work}}$) functions as a sliding context buffer responsible for maintaining immediate temporal coherence and surface-level information.
 It employs a token-limited FIFO queue, $Q_{\mathrm{fifo}}$, which retains the raw textual history of the most recent $N$ interaction turns.
 To prevent information loss during context window shifts, we implement an asynchronous consolidation mechanism: as interaction $I_t$ at time step $t$ is evicted from the window, it is compressed and encoded into long-term storage.
 This module primarily handles coreference resolution, immediate instruction following, and local context maintenance.